dragan2234/huff-math/README.md

 # huff-math

-My implementations of modular subtraction and modular exponentiation written in huff.
+Implementations of modular subtraction and modular exponentiation written in huff.
 This could be used for gas optimizations.